 Top 3 drivers of virtual banking

-With1) innovation 2) regulation, and 3) infrastructure as the focus for fintech companies, traditional banks are at snail’s pace with its digitalization journey
+With innovation, regulation, and infrastructure as the focus for fintech companies, traditional banks are at snail’s pace with its digitalization journey

 Fintech companies bring a lot of technical knowledge and capability while understanding consumer behaviour and expectation.
 Putting these aspects together, the user experience and design make most of the fintech products successful.
 However, the traditional banks struggle to achieve the seamless position of customized offerings and design.
 The traditional banks operate in a very institutionalized manner that is process-driven, governed by frameworks, and rigid.